 So, you’ve made a piece of knitting, but it’s still rather annoyingly attached to your needles?
 This is where binding off comes in.
-Like casting on, it secures the end of your knitting and it comes in many forms.
-This is a simple method for slipping the stitches over each other as you knit the row, leaving a trail of finished knitting in your wake!
+Like casting on, it secures the end of your knitting and it comes in many forms, such as the Three Needle Bind Off and Jeny’s Stretchy Cast Off.
+This one is a simple method for slipping the stitches over each other as you knit or purl the row, leaving a trail of finished knitting in your wake!

 Start by knitting 2 stitches.